-AVIT 1104 Fundamentals of 3 credits Electricity & Electronics flow.
+AVIT 1104 Fundamentals of 3 credits Electricity & Electronics

+In this class the student will learn the basis of electron flow.
 The student will study the relationship between voltage, current and resistance.
 The student will use the understanding of Ohm's Law and Kirkoff's Law relating to voltage, current and resistance to solve series, parallel and complex electrical circuits.
 The student will be introduced to battery theory, including lead acid and nickel-cadmium and their use in aircraft.
 This course will cover direct and alternating currents, wiring, switches, control devices, wiring diagrams, generators, alternators, and motors used on aircraft.